SOFIAshyn/dance2energy/README.md

    ```
    - You will get `./data/interim/df_pairs_each_video` directory as an output.

-3. To see flow of vectors from one frame to another, run script:
+* To see flow of vectors from one frame to another, run script:
    ```bash
    cd ./src/data/
    python3 vectors_between_frames_visualisation.py
    ```
 **TODO: add image of vectors transition example.**

-4. So far we were processing all the `ballet `files.
+* So far we were processing all the `ballet` files.
 For future GAN usage,
 we will need only the files with one person on the frame.
 We manually have
-chose the list of directories where only one person is shown.
+choose the list of directories where only one person is shown.
 To filter the data, run the script:
    ```bash
    cd ./src/data/
    python3 gan_ballet_image_selector.py